-Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in the Atlantic Ocean
+Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in Atlantic Ocean

 Fred’s tornado potential

 Tropical cyclone remnants, like those of Fred, often produce tornadoes due to the change of wind speed and/or direction with height associated with their wind fields.
-In addition to the roughly dozen or so tornado reports Tuesday, Fred will probably continue to produce a few funnel clouds and tornadoes Wednesday, especially from northern Virginia and western Maryland northward into Pennsylvania.
+In addition to the roughly dozen or so tornado reports Tuesday, Fred will probably continue to produce a few funnel clouds and tornadoes Wednesday, especially from Northern Virginia and Western Maryland northward into Pennsylvania.

 There are indications that a line of thunderstorms could fire earlier than typical, perhaps getting going before noontime.
 The storms would track toward the Interstate 95 corridor, but may not weaken after sunset.
 While thunderstorms are possible down toward Richmond too, the more notable wind dynamics will be observed farther north, bolstering the tornado risk toward the Mason-Dixon Line.